tanjim-room/tanjim-room/README.md

 - 🧠 **Smart Learning Platform** – Adaptive e-learning site using **Machine Learning**
 - 🏥 **Health AI Portal** – Predictive health analytics with **AI-driven dashboards**
 - 🛒 **Next Shop** – Full-stack eCommerce platform with AI recommendations

-*(Tip: Pin your top repos on GitHub so they appear directly on your profile!)*

 ---